-i) While the standard error is a form of standard deviation, it is a very special form.
+While the standard error is a form of standard deviation, it is a very special form.
 It is the standard deviation of a hypothetical distribution that is never actually observed.
-Values for the standard error usually need to be computed using a theoretically derived formula.

-- ii) Standard errors and standard deviations are put to different uses.
+Values for the standard error usually need to be computed using a theoretically derived formula. ii) Standard errors and standard deviations are put to different uses.
 Standard deviations are descriptive tools that indicate the dispersion in a sample.
-A standard error is an inferential tool, which measures the precision of estimates of population parameters. - iii) Standard error is the term that has been widely used for the standard deviation of the distribution of sample means and to change nomenclature now would cause great confusion.
+A standard error is an inferential tool, which measures the precision of estimates of population parameters.

+The fact that a standard error is a form of standard deviation can readily give rise to confusion.
+Standard error is the term that has been widely used for the standard deviation of the distribution of sample means and to change nomenclature now may cause even greater confusion.